What Are Barefoot Shoes? The Truth About Natural Footwear

 2. Supports Natural Foot Movement

-With minimal cushioning and a wide toe box, barefoot shoes allow your toes to spread, your heels to land naturally, and your arches to engage fully.
-This freedom of movement helps maintain natural foot mechanics and is especially important for kids whose feet are still developing strength and coordination.
+Wide toe boxes and minimal cushioning let your toes spread, heels land naturally, and arches engage.
+This is especially important for kids still building foot strength and coordination.

 Barefoot Shoes for Kids